 b.
-Review and Distribution of the Planning Documents

-During the Comprehensive Plan update process the public may review and obtain copies of proposed, alternative, or amended elements of the Town's Comprehensive Plan from the Town upon request.
-This information may also be distributed through the c.
-Website d.
-Written Comments
+Review and Distribution of the Planning Documents During the Comprehensive Plan update process the public may review and obtain copies of proposed, alternative, or amended elements of the Town's Comprehensive Plan from the Town upon request.
+This information may also be distributed through the Town's website.

-Town's website.